Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Strategy Plane

-This page was created in a simple way or tried to follow it.
+The pages were created in a simple way.
 The information, pictures are clear and serve to help the visitors of the website.
-The posts are following the same structure and containing the same icons.
+The posts are following the same structure and containing the same 'like' and 'comments' icons.
+There are sort excerpts under the title of the posts.
+The comments built on a simple way and contain the name of the user, the date of commenting and finally the content of the comments.
+I created 'Delete' and 'Update' buttons under every comments.

 ### Scope Plane